-Men are taught to provide food, shelter, and other material things for our family, and to accomplish this, it takes money.
-We can’t pay the rent, buy a car, and shop for food without the mighty buck.
-When a man loses his job he loses his identity and quickly struggles with anxiety and depression.
+Men are taught to provide food, shelter, and other material things for our family.
+To accomplish this requires money.
+We can’t pay the rent, buy a car, and shop for food without it.
+When a man loses his job, he loses his identity and quickly struggles with anxiety and depression.

 Money is just the modern day form of protection from our enemies.
 Instead of a spear, we have money to protect us every day.
 With money we can defend and hold our own.

 It makes sense right?
 Money keeps our territory and shelter (our land, and house) protected.
 The more we have the “safer” we feel.
 Money protects our women from other alpha males.
 If I have money and the guy next door does not, I have a better chance of convincing her to stay with me because I can provide better things.